 There are two ways of judging how much a person exercises:

 - Measuring physical fitness.
-There is a direct relationship between amount of exercise taken and the physical fitness level but with wide variations.
-There are other variables which affect the relationship such as inherited characteristics.
-However this method has the strength of giving a measurement which does not depend upon the unreliable witness of the participants.
+There is a direct relationship between the amount of exercise taken and the physical fitness level but with wide variations.
+There are other variables that affect the relationship such as inherited characteristics.
+However, this method has the strength of giving a measurement that does not depend upon the unreliable witness of the participants.

 Exercise volume and longevity

 The most dramatic examples of the association between the amount of exercise taken and longevity have been found in groups of people who take regular vigorous exercise as a part of their daily life, be it either at work or at play.
 Professor Jerry Morris’s 1950s study compared the outcomes for London bus drivers with the outcomes for bus conductors.
 The model of the driver was sitting behind the wheel, unable to exercise and fuming at all those pesky motorists and taxi drivers.
 The conductors on the other hand were on their feet all day, skipping up and down the stairs and taking plenty of exercise.
 Sure enough, the drivers had higher mortality, largely due to a greater risk of coronary disease.

 In those days the numbers of physically active workers were considerably greater than is the case nowadays – mechanisation has greatly reduced the role of occupation in making the working man take exercise.
 Morris repeated his findings in a comparison of the leisure time activities of civil servants.
 Those who exercised vigorously as part of their leisure activity fared much better than their sedentary colleagues.
 A very important finding was the presence of a threshold for the effect of exercise – it was only those taking vigorous exercise in their leisure time who benefitted.
 Lower levels of exercise did not prolong life.
 An approximate level for this threshold was 40 minutes of exercise to a state of breathlessness three to four times per week.